From Amortized to Worst Case Delay in Enumeration Algorithms: Oracles to RAM

-The same problem appears in Line~\ref{line:test} of Algorithm~\ref{alg:enumit}, to determine whether this value is in $[{2^{j-1} p(n)}+1, {2^j p(n)}]$.
+In these three algorithms, we must test whether $M[j]$ satisfies $\steps(M[j]) \in $ $[{2^{j-1} p(n)}+1, {2^j p(n)}]$, e.g., in Line~\ref{line:test} of Algorithm~\ref{alg:enumit} ($p(n)$ is replaced by $F$, a precomputed lower bound in \Cref{alg:geometric-adaptative}).
 To check this inequality in constant time, we simply initialize a counter $c_j$ as in Section~\ref{sec:counters}.
-Instead of incrementing it each time $\move(M[j])$ is called, we increment it every $p(n)$ call to $\move$.
-This can easily be done by keeping another register $R$ which is incremented each time $\move$ is called and whenever it reaches value $p(n)$, it is reset to $0$ and $c_j$ is incremented.
-Now to now whether $M[j]$ enters its zone, it is sufficient to test whether $\mbit(c_j) = j-1$.
+Instead of incrementing it each time $\move(M[j])$ is called, we increment it every $p(n)$ calls to $\move$.
+This can easily be done by keeping another register $R$ which is incremented each time $\move(M[j])$ is called and whenever it reaches value $p(n)$, it is reset to $0$ and $c_j$ is incremented.
+To decide whether $M[j]$ enters its zone, it is sufficient to test whether $\mbit(c_j) = j-1$.
 The first time it happens, then exactly $2^{j-1}p(n)$ steps of $M[j]$ have been executed, so it will enters its zone in the next move, so we can remember it to start the enumeration.
 When $\mbit(c_j)$ becomes $j$, it means that $2^jp(n)$ steps of $M[j]$ have been executed, that is, $M[j]$ leaves its zone.
-Thus, we can perform the check of Line~\ref{line:test} in constant time.
+Thus, we can perform the comparison in constant time.